-- Road access to the Upper Susitna Basin; and - Road access from Parks Highway which creates greatest potential for change in the Indian River land disposal site.
+- road access to the Upper Susitna Basin - road access from Parks Highway which creates greatest potential for change in the Indian River land disposal site.

-Objectives retained include:
+Cbjectives retained include:

-- Through the implementation of a relatively self-contained construction camp, restriction of private vehicles from the construction site, implementation of mass transit modes for commuting workers, incentives to encourage workers to remain on site and controlled public access east of Devil Canyon following construction, it is considered that changes in the local communities of Trapper Creek/Talkeetna area will be minimized; - Although the western communities favored a rail access, they also favored maintaining their general lifestyle patterns.
-The recommended plan with its associated mitigation should produce less change in the Talkeetna/ Trapper Creek area than an all-rail access plan.
+- Through the implementation of a relatively self-contained construction camp, restriction of private vehicles from the construction site, implementation of mass transit modes for commuting workers, incentives to encourage workers to remain on site and controlled public access east of Devil Canyon following construction, it is considered that changes in the local communities of Trapper Creek/Talkeetna area will be minimized; - Although the western communities favored a rail access, they also favored maintaining the status quo.
+It is our opinion that the recommended plan with its associated mitigation should produce less change in the Talkeetna/Trapper Creek area than an all-rail access plan.

 Overall consensus of the local community preference favored access from the Denali Highway.
 The advantages of the Parks Highway access over the Denali access in reducing the biological impacts is considered to outweigh the local community preference.
-In addition to the lessened biological impacts, the recommended plan better meets the preferences of native land-owners.
+In addition to the lessened biological impacts, the recommended plan better meets the preferences of Native land-owners.

-The recommended plan does not fully meet the preferences of the native landowners.
+The recommended rlan does not fully meet the preferences of the Native landowners.
 They would prefer the access road between Devil Canyon and Watana be located on the south side of the Susitna River.
-The advantages of the road being located on the north side of the Susitna River include, reduced biological impacts, the actual construction of the road is easier than if located on the south side.
-The recommended plan would however provide a major transportation link which would allow the native landowners to develop their lands than is presently possible.
-These advantages are considered to outweigh the native landowner preference of having the road located on the south side of the Susitna River.
+The advantages of the road being located on the north side of the Susitna River include, reduced biological impacts, the actual construction of the road is easier than if located on the south side, and the construction cost of the road is less.
+These advantages are considered to outweigh the Native landowner preference of having the road located on the south side of the Susitna River.